The 6 Best Boat Enclosures to Have It Made in the Shade

 Your average patio umbrella (check price on Amazon) isn't a great choice for use in high winds (or at high speeds), but it provides great relief from the shade and from light rains when deployed on the deck of your boat.

 Use it when stationary or trolling slowly along.
-Just keep in mind that you'll need to bring the same heavily-weighted umbrella base (check price on Amazon) that keeps an umbrella upright on a deck or patio along for the nautical journey.
+Remember to bring the same heavily weighted umbrella base (check price on Amazon) that keeps an umbrella upright on a deck or patio along for the nautical journey.

 Many camp chairs, such as this Quik Shade MAX (check price on Amazon), come with a built-in (and almost always retractable) sun shade.
 That means one affordable and portable unit can serve as both additional boat seating and can offer protection against the elements.